 Again, we hate to be the bearer of bad news, but this is a leading example as to how bad breath and dental disease can primarily be the fault of the pet parents.
 We cannot stress enough that oral health should not be overlooked.

-Additionally, periodontal disease can lead to other serious issues developing including tooth decay and a horrendous amount of pain for Fido.
-It is extremely important for pet parents to be able to recognize the early signs of the gum disease in order to prevent it from causing even more harm to your pup.
+Additionally, periodontal disease can lead to other serious issues such as tooth decay and a horrendous amount of pain for Fido.
+It is extremely important for pet parents to be able to recognize the early signs of gum disease in order to prevent it from causing even more harm to your pup.

 Additional Symptoms of Periodontal Disease